nih-cfde/c2m2/README.md

 ### Publishing your changes

 The published-documentation repo checks hourly for changes to the master branch of this repository.
-If it finds changes, it automatically:
+If it finds changes, it also automatically:

 - makes a branch called update-specsdocs with the changes
 - makes a PR to merge that branch into stable